DUBAI: For Kash Shaikh, it is all about “bringing people together.”

 There are currently 141 members of the World Baseball Softball Confederation, the sport’s governing body.
 Most of those beyond the top 30 were considered among the so-called forgotten nations.
 “That’s our constituency,” he said.

-“The fan base is there, people don’t realise there’s actually over 50 million avid baseball fans within the region close, to 60 million avid baseball fans in that region.
+“The fan base is there, people don't realize there’s actually over 50 million avid baseball fans within India and over 60 million avid baseball fans within the region.
 That’s more avid baseball fans than we have in the United States right now.
 So, it’s a huge, huge opportunity.”